zygm0nt/llm-paper-notes-mcl/notes/red-teaming_gen_ai.md

 | **Roleplay-Based Exploits**      | Users simulate distress or other roles to bypass safeguards.                    |
 | **Language-Based Gaps**          | Jailbreaks or harmful behaviors vary across multilingual contexts.              |

----

-Let me know if you want:
-- A visual threat matrix
-- Deeper dive into PyRIT
-- Practical checklist for AI red teaming